NotNotTech/Raylib-CsLo/README.md

   - Raylib-CsLo has bindings for everything in the Raylib 4.0 release, with the exception of:
     -  Native Memory allocation functions:  use `System.Runtime.InteropServices.NativeMemory.Alloc()` instead
     -  `LogCustom()` is ported but doesn't support variable length arguments.
+    -  The `Text.Unicode` example doesn't render unicode properly.
+Maybe the required font is missing, maybe there is a bug in the example (Utf16 to Utf8 conversion) or maybe there is a bug in Raylib.
 - **Why didn't you add a wrapper for function `SOME_OTHER_FUNCTION_YOU_NEED()`?**
   - Raylib-CsLo uses a manual marshalling technique, as the built in PInvoke marshalling is not very efficienct.
 Unfortunately writing wrappers takes time.
   - I am going through all the examples and porting them, and when I do I'm adding wrappers to the raylib api's used (I'm using examples as a heuristic for "commonly used api's)   For a function I haven't written a wrapper for, you can look at how I do it and write your own wrapper, or can help the project by submitting a PR.